ArdaGk/gpt-hotkey/readme.md

 Sentence: <text>
 Paraphrased:
 ```
-After the text is highlighted, pressing "Ctrl x3 and Ctrl+C" will copy the text into the clipboard, replace the "<text>" with the actual text, and send it to GPT-3.
+After the text is highlighted, pressing "Ctrl x3 and Ctrl+C" will copy the text into the clipboard, replace the \<text\> with the actual text, and send it to GPT-3.
 The output will automatically be copied into the clipboard.

 Result (Ctrl+V):
 ```Docker is a set of PaaS products that use virtualization to deliver software in containers.```